Jinwen-XU/jwjournal/README.md

       ```
       2023-01-01 Sunny | Apartment
       ```
     > With the options `month-day-year` or `day-month-year`, you can also write date in the format `mm-dd-yyyy` or `dd-mm-yyyy`, respectively.
-You may refer to the English and French demo documents for examples.
+You may refer to the English, French and German demo documents for examples.
 1) Note
     - Any line begins with something like `[Note]` would be regard as the *Note* line.
     - Example: